Back

 The optimized new flow not only achieved a 100% completion rate, and over 2X operation time reduction*, but also seamlessly guided new users towards the new group dining planning tools.

-*Data measured in a controlled testing environment
+*Data measured in a controlled testing environment, compared to data from MVP

 solution quick glance